-Mexican craftsmen are general super talented and the jewelry in Mexico is spectacular.
-Over the years I’ve bought so many pieces in Mexico that I’ve worn and loved.
+Mexican craftsmen are general super talented and the quality in Mexico is spectacular.
+Over the years I’ve bought so much jewelry in Mexico that I’ve worn and loved.

-The Mexican artisan jewellery is handmade, of high quality, and makes for a gorgeous accessory that you can wear with casual or formal clothing.
-But you do need to watch out for fake jewelry too and I’ve included a couple of ways of determining whether that shiny ring is real silver or not.
+The Mexican artisan style is handmade, of high quality, and makes for a gorgeous accessory that you can wear with casual or formal clothing.
+But you do need to watch out for fake items too and I’ve included a couple of ways of determining whether that shiny ring is real silver or not.

 Whatever your budget may be you can always find something to your taste.
 There are lots of ways that you can shop for Mexican jewelry so I’ll list the most popular ones below:

 Buying Mexican Jewelry in the Street